baby talk

 While there are numerous milestones for babies that your child should eventually reach, every baby develops differently.
 As a result, some may achieve milestones earlier or later than others.
 If you have concerns about your baby's development, speak with your pediatrician.
 They'll be able to tell you if your little one is on track or if there's cause for concern.

-Being with your little bundle of joy as they reach significant milestones is an amazing experience.
+Being with your little bundle of joy as they reach significant developmental milestones is an amazing experience.
 Each accomplishment is a reminder of how much they've grown and changed since birth.
 Enjoy every moment of the journey, because they grow up too fast!
 Learn more on our Baby Talk blog.